orangejuice/blog/data/activity/movie-紫色-1985/record.en.md

   subtitle: 1985 / USA / Drama / Steven Spielberg / Danny Glover Whoopi Goldberg
 ---

-As per Douban banner, everything needs love.
-We sing, dance, and complain, all just in hopes of being loved.
+From the douban banner: Everything needs love, we sing, dance, and complain, just to be loved.